FAQs - the answers you seek

 At GloBird, you're free as a bird.
 Free to enjoy our low-cost energy for as long or as little as you like.
 There are no lock-in contracts, no termination fees, just great value energy.

 Switching is easy and your energy supply won't be disrupted.
 You'll get the same electricity service supplied, through the same wires and poles, using the same meter.
 You can sign up online in seconds.
-If your moving home, let us know as soon as you can so we have time to get your new home connected.
+If you're moving home, let us know as soon as you can so we have time to get your new home connected.

 If you're moving to a new house, all you need to do is call us on 13 34 56 and we'll arrange for the power to be switched on and ready at your new place.
 Alternatively, you can sign up online and select the day you want the power switched on.
 Please give us as much notice as possible so we can have the power on and ready for you.